 It is regretful that this opposition needs to be so resolute, but when interpretive claims become “unacceptable exegetically, theologically, and morally,” which is to say incoherent, inconsistent and contradictory, and impugn the character of God and distort the “good news,” then we have an intellectual, spiritual, and moral Christian duty to “say an emphatic “No!” to those interpretive claims.
-Moreover, Calvinists are as equally resolute, if not more so, against the non-Calvinist position as I will demonstrate.
+Besides, Calvinists are as equally resolute, if not more so, against the non-Calvinist position.

 The content of one’s gospel message is grounded in one’s soteriology.
 An honest look at what is being taught and preached in the evangelical church today will reveal the presence of two mutually exclusive soteriologies.
 If two mutually exclusive soteriologies cannot both be true, then the gospel messages entailed by those soteriologies cannot both be true.
 One or the other, or both, are not the gospel as Scripture presents it.
 One or the other, or both, is a false gospel.
 This is a very serious matter.
 If it rises to the highest of concerns for the apostle Paul in his epistle to the Galatians (1:6-9; 2:5, 6, 14) then the defense of the gospel should be our highest priority.
 Indeed, Calvinist D. A. Carson writes,